 ...most difficult pose for me, relaxation.

-Discovering throughout my exploration of the relationship between my health and yoga was retraining myself how to breathe.
+Throughout my exploration when learning about the body's imbalance and yoga was retraining myself how to breathe.
 Consequently, I not only held tension, but I also held my breath!
-Ironically, one of the most difficult poses for me was the relaxation pose; lying on the floor at the end of class.
-Relaxation felt so strange and at times even fearful.
+Ironically, one of the most difficult poses for me was the relaxation pose (lying on the floor at the end of class).
+Relaxation felt so strange, and at times revealed fear.
 My nervous system had a challenging time processing what it was like to settle down and let go.

 ...using exercises to help health crisis.

-As my airline career progressed through either financial uncertainty, accidents, turbulent flights and finally 9/11; my mind reacted with either frustration, fear and dread, while my body reacted with tension, spasms and panic.
-There were times when traveling that I ran out of my supplements that supported me; which led me back to panic.
-Wanting to stop feeling this way and realizing this reaction only fueled my discomfort, I relied on using Breathing, Tense & Release, and Imagery exercises to help me through my health crisis.
+As my airline career progressed through financial uncertainty, accidents, turbulent flights and finally 9/11, my mind reacted with fear and dread; while my body reacted with tension and spasms.
+There were times when traveling I panicked when I ran out of my supplements.
+Realizing this reaction only fueled my discomfort, I relied on using Breathing, Tense & Release, and Imagery exercises to help me through my health crisis.

 ...relieved spasms and calmed mind.

-Without compromising on effectiveness, I became creative on how to do these exercises with minimal detection; especially when in public.
+Without compromising on effectiveness, I became creative on how to do Stress Management exercises with minimal detection, especially in public.
 Thankfully these exercises relieved my spasms and calmed my mind.

 ...success in turning my health around.

-Relief and relaxation were unusual but welcomed experiences I encountered when practicing Yoga and Stress Management Techniques; through my varying levels of health.
-I enjoyed teaching; however, my love of dance transferred to my love of yoga.
-Not only was the feeling of release in the muscles during yoga movement pleasurable, but the influence of peace on the mind was so contrary to my experience with dance.
-Because of my success in turning my health around, plus feeling gratitude from these benefits; I needed completion in the form of sharing these techniques with others.
+Relief and relaxation were unusual but welcomed experiences when I practiced Yoga and Stress Management.
+I enjoyed teaching dance, however it eventually transferred to love of yoga.
+Not only was the feeling of release in my muscles during yoga movement pleasurable, but the influence of peace on my mind was so contrary to any experience with dance.
+Success in turning my health around plus gratitude from the benefits, I wanted a form of sharing these techniques with others.
 As a result, I became certified in Stress Management and a gentle form of yoga, called Integral Yoga.

 ...perception fuels stress.

 As I furthered my teaching and exploration into my own health issues, it became apparent how much perception fuels stress and is responsible for tension.
-I read many informative and inspirational teachings addressing this issue; however after acquiring my certifications, I became drawn to a prominent book at that time; "The Power of Now" written by, Eckhart Tolle.
+I read many informative and inspirational teachings addressing this issue, however after acquiring my certifications I became drawn to a prominent book of that time, "The Power of Now" written by: Eckhart Tolle.

-He explained how the "Now" was more important than the past or the future; and that most of our thoughts are either about the past or the future.
+He explained how the "Now" was more important than the past or the future, and that most of our thoughts are comprised of past or future thinking.
 This premise made me observe my thinking.
 Just like relaxation felt foreign to me, the "Now" or the "Present Moment" had a similar effect.
-I was resistant to this new way of thinking at first until I started to make the connection.
+I was resistant to this new way of thinking at first, until I started to make the connection.
 Whenever I noticed tension, I would observe that my thinking was either in the past or the future; regardless if it was a happy or unhappy thought.
 On the contrary, when I became focused in the "Present" moment, my body and mind relaxed.